 • $129,800 total

-However, assuming the borrower is qualified to handle the increased loan and assuming the property will appraise at the higher sales price, some buyers do not have sufficient liquid cash and have no choice but to use this strategy.
+Assume the borrower is qualified to handle the increased loan and assuming the property will appraise at the higher sales price.
+Some buyers do not have sufficient liquid cash and have no choice but to use this strategy.

-Another way to reduce closing costs is to negotiate with your lender for a “lender credit” instead of negotiating with the seller for seller credits.
-A lender will credit you money towards your closing costs, but charge a higher interest rate for it.
+Another way to reduce closing costs is to negotiate with your lender for a “lender credit”.
+Some people do this instead of negotiating with the seller for seller credits.
+A lender will credit you money towards your closing costs but charge a higher interest rate for it.
 However, a lender credit will not yield as many dollars and it would come at a higher cost.